 For associate and bachelor's degree programs, applicants must have a high school diploma.
 Some institutions have additional, specific admissions processes for entry into their associate cardiovascular technology programs.
 Requirements include completion of an introductory course in cardiovascular technology and/or proof of observational 'shadowing' experience in a clinic, letters of recommendation, a minimum GPA, and passage of entrance examinations.
 Bachelor's degree programs also require transcripts and score reports for the ACT or SAT.
 Students entering 2-year B.S. programs are required to have already completed a set number of credit hours in natural sciences, such as chemistry, biology, and physics, as well as liberal arts and humanities.

 Associate of Science in Cardiovascular Technology

 CVTs perform diagnostic tasks and provide therapeutic services for heart patients.
-Under the supervision of physicians, CVTs may monitor patients' heart rates, screen for heart disease symptoms, conduct ultrasound scans of the cardiovascular system, prepare charts and scans for physician analysis, insert cardiac catheters and clean patients.
-Students in associate degree programs are given practical training in clinical settings, such as hospitals, as well as classroom instruction focused on the natural sciences.
-A.S. programs can be completed in two years.
+Under the supervision of physicians, CVTs monitor patients' heart rates, screen for heart disease symptoms, conduct ultrasound scans of the cardiovascular system, prepare charts and scans for physician analysis, insert cardiac catheters, and clean patients.
+Students in associate degree programs are given practical training in clinical settings, such as hospitals, as well as classroom instruction focused on natural sciences.

-Cardiovascular programs typically have progressive course structures, meaning that courses must be taken in a specific sequence.
-Most programs begin with general education courses in English, mathematics and biology, and then proceed to cover advanced topics in diagnostic techniques.
-Topics may include:
+Cardiovascular programs have progressive course structures, meaning courses must be taken in a specific sequence.
+Most programs begin with general education courses in English, mathematics and biology, and proceed to cover advanced topics in diagnostic techniques.
+Topics include: